Shaharuddin Ismail

-Ir.
-Shaharuddin bin Ismail is a Malaysian politician.
+Shaharuddin bin Ismail (born 1 January 1967) is a Malaysian politician.
 He was the Member of the Parliament of Malaysia for the Kangar constituency in Perlis from May 2013 to May 2018.
 He was elected in the 2013 election, after picked to replace Mohd Radzi Sheikh Ahmad as UMNO's candidate for Kangar seat.
 Presently he is a member of Parti Amanah Negara (AMANAH), a component of Pakatan Harapan (PH) coalition, after his resignation from United Malays National Organisation (UMNO) of Barisan Nasional (BN) in 2018.